rklogan/Silly-Sampler/README.md

 # Silly-Sequencer
 Silly Sequencer assigns a random sample to each note of each channel of a MIDI file and outputs the resulting audio file.
 The samples are pitch shifted to the note specified in the MIDI file.
-Silly Sequencer is written in Python.
+Silly Sequencer is written in Python3.

 ## Why do this?
 Because we can.
 (And it's amusing)